yanbagle/Potemkin-Hotel/README.md

 # Potemkin-Hotel
-Unity game about a journalist discovering a strange and unfinished hotel in Sochi
+Game made with Unity about a journalist discovering a strange and unfinished hotel in Sochi

-Game playable at
 http://gamejolt.com/games/hotel-potemkin/25595